CircuitSetup/Split-Single-Phase-Energy-Meter/Software/EmonESP/readme.md

 #### 4. Compile and Upload

 - Open Software/EmonESP/src/src.ino in the Arduino IDE.
-- Connect the ESP32 to an option USB port on your computer
+- Connect the ESP to an open USB port on your computer
 - Select the appropriate port and options under tools
-- **Upload main sketch:** Compile and Upload as normal using Arduino IDE [CTRL + u] - you may need to hold down the IO0 button when esptool.py initiates
+- **Upload main sketch:** Compile and Upload as normal using Arduino IDE [CTRL + u] - for an ESP32, you may need to hold down the IO0 button when esptool.py initiates
 - **Upload 'data' folder**: Upload data folder (home.html web page etc) using `tools > ESP32 Sketch Data Upload tool`

 ![arduino options](/images/arduino_options.PNG)